-We depend on our growing Action Team, comprising Refuge Friends Groups and thousands of other citizens who want to make a difference for wildlife and refuges, when we advocate for action in support of refuges.
-Action Team members receive alerts when action is needed and assistance in communicating their views directly to decision-makers.
+We depend on people like you, comprising Refuge Friends Groups and thousands of other citizens who want to make a difference for wildlife and refuges, when we advocate for action in support of refuges.

-Since 2001 NWRA has generated more than 30,000 communications from Refuge Friends Groups and private citizens to decision- makers.
+Since 2001 the Refuge Association has generated more than 30,000 communications from Refuge Friends Groups and private citizens to decision- makers.
 These communications range from supporting conservation program funding to protecting the Arctic from oil drilling to creating new habitat for endangered species with the Everglades headwaters project.

 Refuge Friends on Capitol Hill